jam-web/PersonalAssistant/README.md

 # Personal assistant app that creates and stores to-do lists, personal contacts, and important birthdays.
 Code editor used is Replit.

+To see my code in action go to https://replit.com/@JudithMagee/PersonalAssistant#main.py.

 Computational thinking principles:
 1.  decomposition
 2.  pattern recognition